vvyushmanov/concert-tracker/AI_USER_PROFILES_GUIDE.md

 - Button behavior remains the same
 - Multi-user support is transparent to UI

-## Phase 6.5 – UI Feature Restoration (User-Specific Data Integration)
+## Phase 6.5 – UI Feature Restoration (User-Specific Data Integration) ✅ COMPLETED

+**Status:** All UI pages have been updated with user-specific data.
+All features restored.

 **Purpose:** Restore all features that were temporarily disabled during Phase 1-2 migration.
 Now that all backend infrastructure is in place (auth, settings, scanner), we can integrate user-specific data into the UI.

+**What Was Restored:**
+- ✅ Home Page - Interested/notes, interested-first sorting
+- ✅ Concert Detail API - User-specific GET/PATCH operations
+- ✅ Artists Page - User playcount data, metadata refresh
+- ✅ Artist Detail - User-specific concerts and stats
+- ✅ Calendar View - User-specific data with filters
+- ✅ Country Detail - User-specific data (completed earlier)

 ### What Was Disabled